AI Council Roster

 Jennifer Lofthus

-Jennifer Lofthus (Subcommittee Co-chair) is the General Compliance Manager for the Office of Ethics, Compliance, and Audit Services where she oversees ADA, privacy, and general compliance matters.
-She leads system wide campus privacy officer and ADA coordinator committees and provides general compliance oversight in a wide variety of regulatory areas.
+Jennifer Lofthus serves as an advisor providing logistics and strategic support to the UC AI Council.
+Jennifer is the Interim Associate Director of General Compliance for the Office of Ethics, Compliance, and Audit Services where she manages general compliance matters.
+She leads systemwide committees, manages compliance risk assessments, develops compliance training, and provides general compliance oversight in a wide variety of regulatory areas.
 Previously, Jennifer worked for her alma mater, UC Santa Barbara, as their ADA compliance officer, policy manager, campus privacy officer, records manager, and conflict of interest and delegations of authority coordinator.
 Prior to coming to the University of California, Jennifer was a civil litigator in Santa Barbara specializing in fraud, elder abuse, and disability law.

 Shea Lovan